flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ![Textures applied (_Tada!_).](spyro/result.png){.tab-float}

-Finally, shaded surfaces are blended with textures (2D bitmaps) to produce the final result.
+Triangle surfaces may also be blended with textures (2D bitmaps) to produce the final result.

 The GPU performs **inverse texture mapping**, where the GPU traverses each rasterised pixel and looks for its corresponding pixel in the texture map (called **texel**).
 Texels are calculated by linearly interpolating the texture map (found in VRAM) to conform to the shape of the polygon.
-The routine used for interpolation is called **Affine Texture Mapping**, this technique only operates using 2D coordinates (X/Y values) while discarding the third coordinate (Z/depth) used for perspective.
+The routine used for interpolation is called **Affine Texture Mapping**, this technique only operates using 2D coordinates (X-Y values) while discarding the third coordinate (Z or 'depth') used for perspective.

 Because texture maps rarely have the exact dimension of the rasterised polygon, **aliasing** (incorrect results) may appear.
 This is manifested with unwanted distortions, such as missing or enlarged texels.
 To remedy this, sophisticated GPUs employ **texture filtering** to smooth out (interpolate) sudden colour changes.
 Now, The PS1's GPU doesn't implement any filter, so it resorts to an algorithm named **nearest neighbour** to correct scales without smoothing out the results.
 This is very fast (and cheap) but it also explains why textured models may look 'blocky'.

-The unit also includes the following effects available to use:
+The GPU also includes the following effects available to use (on triangles):

 - **Semi-Transparency**: Simulates light passing through multiple textures.
 - **Dithering**: Soften sudden changes in colour while adhering to the same colour palette.